 But this technique involved hours of work.
 I'd worked probably 60 hours all in for $60 total and that's not right.
 It wasn't long after that I was doing more sketches, but copying them on the library copier and then selling those.
 This way, I could pay for my time.
 I figured, if Andy Warhol had shown the world that prints were good enough to hang on the walls of celebrities, then who was I to stop short.

 Over the years, things have progressively gotten more sophisticated.
 Certainly scanning, reproduction and photo manipulation software have changed the industry.
 If back then I was able to print on canvas I sure would have!
 However, the basics to creating my work have largely stayed the same.
 Strangely, I now use quill pen, an even older piece of equipment!
 At the end of the day the equipment doesn't matter as much as the vision and what you do with the tools at hand.
 Styles come and go but for some reason, my style has stood the test of time.
 I guess good line work just never goes out of style.

 People love architecture...I certainly do!
 People tell me constantly that they like the unique way I depict the streets they love and the buildings that have been a part of their lives.
 If my quirky style helps them connect with the streets of the city, well then my life is all the better for it.

 It's time to put the spotlight on the Toronto small businesses that help Totally Toronto Art create the beautiful products that you buy in our online shop!

 Share this blog with a friend or on social media.

 Sign up to become a VIP Subscriber too!

 View full article →

-My online shop curates and designs "ready to hang" home and office decor, fashionable tote bags and accessories, stationery, and other small gifts exclusively using city-themed art by Toronto artist David Crighton.
+Online Toronto streetscape shop curates and designs legendary urban art of Toronto.
+Find "ready to hang" home and office decor cityscape wall art as well as fashionable tote bags, accessories, stationery, and other small gifts.

 Sign up today and take 20% off our first order - Become a VIP!